jackyzha0/jackyzha0.github.io/content/thoughts/feature selection.md

 This can help us to remove features.
 Models (like linear regression) can overfit with large $d$ so reducing $d$ to only useful factors may improve results.

+Generally, there are no right answers but there are wrong answers.

 ## Association
 For each feature $j$, compute correlation between feature values $x_j$ and $y$.